sneakerhax/Genesis/README.md

 ## Preface

-Over the last eight years, I've been on Red Teams for various large software companies.
+Over the last eight years, I've been a member of and/or a lead  on Red Teams for various large software companies.
 My personal experiences have shaped how I view Red Teaming and will likely shape my writing.
 I'm not interested in declaring the definitive definition of Red Teaming, nor am I interested in debating the term.
 I'm solely interested in documenting my strategy to build and operate Red Teams.
+Additionally, this repo is not an operational guide on how to Red Team.
+That guide would likely need to be updated immediately after being written.
+I recommend using the publicly available resources in the community to learn the how-to, as these were the same resources I used to become employed as a Red Teamer.

 I have the following goals when working as a Red Teamer: